eHelpfulTips� How To Advice & Thrifty Tips

 Many of the areas where you will be treasure hunting in Arizona are environmentally sensitive.
 Gold panning is prohibited in many areas because of the sediment it stirs up.
 Similarly digging can holes randomly in the landscape without any effort to cover them up is thoughtless.
 One good reason to join a treasure hunting club in Arizona is that most teach how to metal detect responsibly with respect to the environment.

 Never cross into private property without permission and always get permission for metal detecting and gold panning from the ranger's office in any national forest.
 Watch for snakes and always notify someone of where you will be searching and what time you will return.

 Avoid entering any old abandoned gold mines since they can collapse and trap you inside.
 Be aware of bears and mountain lion territory and act accordingly.
 Arizona can be a place of extremes.
 Always carry water, foul weather gear and some means of communication.
 There are many active mining claims on public lands in Arizona.
-Avoid prospecting in anyone's mining claim or you could face charges.
+Avoid prospecting in anyone's mining claim or you could face charges for trespassing.

 Best Time Of Year For Arizona Treasure Hunting

 For lower elevations where the heat can be extreme plan a treasure hunting vacation during the cooler months of the year such as April and May.
 Wear cool clothes, a hat and use plenty of sunscreen.
 Higher elevation gold prospecting locations are best visited in the warmer months.
 For surface metal detecting you will need to wait for streams swollen with snow runoff so go back below their normal levels.